-Child Support payments are collected and enforced by the State through PASCDU.
-This agency receives payments from the people who owe support and then distributes these payments to you.
 Most new child support orders require wage attachment unless a reason can be shown why wage attachment should not be done.

-If you are having problems with your Child Support, you can go to the Establishment and Enforcement office of Family Court located at 1501 Arch Street, 12th Floor.
+If you are not receiving your payments, you can go to the Establishment and Enforcement office for assistance.
+It is located in Family Court at 1501 Arch Street, 12th Floor.

-If you have a support order and the other party is not obeying the order, you can file a contempt petition.
+There are a number of options available to enforce support orders if the other party is not complying with the order, including filing a contempt petition.
 There is no charge for a contempt petition.